CSB-KaracaLab/prot-on_web/README.md

 cd prot-on_web
 ```

-Before the install dependencies, you can change the e-mail address to which the results are sent.
+Before the install dependencies, you must change returning result address by editing the all `proton.tools.ibg.edu.tr:8001`sections in the `app.py` with your domain ID or IP.
+You can also change the e-mail address to which the results are sent.
 For this, Please press `command/ctrl + f`, type `Fill with your e-mail here`, and edit with your e-mail in `app.py` script.
 Also if needed, you must change `MAIL_PORT`.

 #### EvoEF1 and FoldX Installation